 Hands-on biodiversity: Working together to grow trees from locally gathered seed.

 Volunteers and learning are at the core of the project and there are lots of opportunities for getting involved – see Read More below for details.
 We welcome all ages, abilities and experience and you can attend either a one-off session or make a regular commitment.
+Contact Project Officer Phil Knott for more information and to register your interest in volunteering.

 Ultimately the bulk of our trees will be planted into the Broadford Community Woodland, though it may be a few years until the site is completely ready for them and it is likely that many will go into the wider community for the first year or two.